 While you’re at the park, it’s well worth your time to explore other sections, especially the falls.
 There are also a few hiking trails that wind through lovely, rugged landscapes.

 The Frio has 47 miles of secluded beauty with high limestone bluffs, enormous cypress trees and boulders with very clear water.
 Even more than the Guadalupe river, this is a river of vast changes.
 The Frio River winds through the heart of the Texas Hill Country, running shallow and crystal clear with spring-fed waters.

 Lake Ouachita is beautiful and the edge is in Hot Springs, but going West out of Hot Springs towards Mt.
 Ida has better camping and parts of the lake (Mountain Harbor or Crystal Springs).

 Floating the rivers are also fun (Ouachita and Buffalo are favorites).

-Eureka Springs – you can float a river – Heading along White River where you can check out White River Cabins, Can-U-Canoe Riverview Cabins, Ozark Spring Cabins as you follow the route of the River.
+Close to Eureka Springs you can float a river heading along White River.
+Check out White River Cabins, Can-U-Canoe Riverview Cabins and Ozark Spring Cabins as you follow the route of the River.

 To look for a great place to stay, we have 7 Cool Vacation Spots in Arkansas